 Over time Villa developed strong ties with the large Scottish community who were drawn to the city’s burgeoning engineering industry.
 One Scot in particular, businessman, William McGregor, played an enormously influential role in the club and the professional game.
-McGregor was a teetotaler, a Methodist and an evangelist and he wanted to do something to help that part of the city.
+McGregor was a teetotaler and an evangelist Methodist who wanted to do something to help the city.
 He had seen his first football match in Scotland at the age of eight and a couple of years after Aston Villa was formed he offered to help.
 A natural organiser and businessman, he was soon a vice-president of the club, and became Chairman at the time of Villa’s first organisationally traumatic period between 1885 and 1887, but which culminated in the club winning the FA Cup for the first time.
 It was at McGregor’s instigation that the Football League was formed in 1888 when the game threatened to fall into disrepute and collapse owing to fixtures not being kept to.

 A contemporary press report submitted by Lee Gauntlett, states that Villa changed in November 1886 to blue and chocolate vertical stripes from the old piebald strip.
 These new shirts bore the Birmingham coat of arms of the time.